-Preparation of the Institutional Self-Evaluation Report (ISER) is ongoing.
-The compiled draft goes to committees for review of accuracy and completeness during March 2022.
-A more final draft will be prepared and made available then final review by the college and the Board of Regents through May.
+The draft Institutional Self-Evaluation Report (ISER) was endorsed by the Executive Committee on May 26, 2022.
+The report is going through final editing and ready for Board of Regent approval at this meeting.
 The report will be posted on our website and announcements will go out for third party comment.
-The report is due to the external peer review team by August 1, 2022.
+The report will be sent to ACCJC no later than July 8 and is due to ACCJC by August 1, 2022.
 The peer review team will send a preliminary report to the college in October.
 The college then has until the visit to respond to questions and provided additional information as needed.
 The peer review team will conduct an in-person visit the week of March 13, 2023.
 Chair of the Peer Review Team is Dr. Rosevonne Pato, President American Samoa Community College and vice chair is Dr. Ardis Eschenberg, Chancellor of Windward Community College.